Last revised on: May 11, 2020

-Information You Give Us.
 Information we collect from you includes:

-Information We Get From Others.
 We may get information about you from other third party sources and we may add this to information we get from your use of the Services.

-Information Automatically Collected.
 We may automatically record certain information about how you use our Sites or Services (we refer to this information as “Log Data“).
 Log Data may include information such as a user’s Internet Protocol (IP) address, device and browser type, operating system, the pages or features of our Sites to which a user browsed and the time spent on those pages or features, the frequency with which the Sites are used by a user, search terms, the links on our Sites that a user clicked on or used, and other statistics.
 We use this information to administer the Service and we analyze (and may engage third parties to analyze) this information to improve and enhance the Service by expanding its features and functionality and tailoring it to our users’ needs and preferences.

 We will use your personal information in the following ways: